Comparing over-the-air update and package strategies

 Most users will want to have a system repository in place.
 This is why we discuss repositories first.

 The first question to answer is if you can rely on your upstream repository that comes with the system.
 Let's assume you run a Raspberry Pi with the Rasbian Buster repository.
 Usually the libaries released in main (stable) are quite reliable.
 In this case it might make sense to leave the official Raspbian repositories as main source for apt-get.
 But if your system is ultra critical or you rely on a much less tested upstream repository it might make sense to clone the repository into a custom one and only add new packages that have been thoroughly tested by your organization.
 Here you would remove the standard repository.
 The later allows very granular control but obviously demands a lot of work.
+On the other hand you can use qbee to define exactly which packages should update and to which version.

 Your own repository as overlay or as full repository?

 If you decide that you want full control about any package on your device you would need to mirror the system repository into your own and only allow tested packages.
 Often it is fully sufficient to rely on the upstream repository.
 Then an own overlay repository can be used to play out own apps and system updates while the base packages come from the upstream repository.
+Alternatively, you can also distribute own libraries through qbee's software installation thus providing specific versions (potentially patched versions from the qbee file manager).
+So this allows full flexibility and is described below in software management.

-How much work is it to operate a repository
+How much work is it to operate a repository?

 Luckily there are many tools that help you to do this in a simple way.
 Two tools we use are aptly.info and Packagecloud.io.
 Aptly is great if you want to host this yourself and free of charge.
 Packagecloud is very good if you want to have a simple hosted solution.
 It is probably easier to setup and operate.